-Pensioner slapped by his 74-year-old sister over £2 million inheritance row
+Pensioner slapped by 74-year-old sister over £2m inheritance row

 Ted Townsend died in 2004 leaving a will gifting a portfolio of shares worth £1.1 million to his daughter Fay Crabbe.
 His son Edward Townsend inherited the family home, Bridge Villa, and the adjoining caravan park business.

 At the time he made the will, it looked like a fairly equal division.
 However, by the time Ted Townsend died, the picture was very different.
 Mrs Crabbe was left with an inheritance tax bill of £396,000 and following the 2008 financial crash, her inheritance fell from a share portfolio of £1.1 million to one worth just £577,000 in September 2009.
 That gave Mrs Crabbe an inheritance of £181,000 in total.

 While that would be a very handy sum for most people, what made it so controversial was the fact that her brother’s inheritance had a much smaller inheritance tax bill because there was tax relief available for the business – and the business did not crash in value in 2008.
 His inheritance was therefore worth nearly five times the amount his sister inherited.

 Not surprisingly, this caused a lot of friction between the siblings and Mrs Crabbe sued the estate.

 Mr Townsend explained to the court that they hadn’t been able to sit down and sort something out because he was scared of meeting with his sister in person.
 He told Judge John Martin QC: “The reason I don’t meet with my sister is because, on one occasion at Bridge Villa, she slapped my face and I vowed I’d never be put in that position again.”